The world's largest website

 when

-they walk past these MIG truck frame welders?
+they walked past these MIG truck frame welders?

-The fire works displays with these manual MIG welders making
+The above fire works displays with these manual MIG welders making

 truck frame